oauthlib/oauthlib/docs/oauth2/endpoints/endpoints.rst

 Endpoints in OAuth 2 are targets with a specific responsibility and often associated with a particular URL.
-Because of this the word endpoint might be used interchangably from the endpoint url.
+Because of this the word endpoint might be used interchangeably from the endpoint url.

 The main three responsibilities in an OAuth 2 flow is to authorize access to a certain users resources to a client, to supply said client with a token